Leizhenzi

+Leizhenzi (雷震子 (Léizhènzǐ)), also known as Lei Jen Zu, is a character in the classic Chinese 16th-century novel Investiture of the Gods (Fengshen Yanyi).
+He is also regarded as one of Chinese thunder gods.
+A supernatural Chinese hero, Lei Chen-Tzu, though not born a dragon, took on the form of a dragon when his adoptive father Wen Wang – the god of literature – was taken prisoner, in order to save him.

+Legends

-Leizhenzi is a celestial being that had been created by a great thunderstorm at Mount Swallow.
+In Fengshen Yanyi, Leizhenzi is a celestial being that had been created by a great thunderstorm at Mount Swallow.
 Ji Chang had been the one to first receive the small newborn and thus the baby became known as the third son of Ji Chang.
-However, Yunzhongzi would take the newborn in as his own disciple; for he was destined to assist in the creation of the new Zhou Dynasty.
+However, Yunzhongzi would take the newborn in as his own disciple; for he was destined to assist in the creation of the new Zhou dynasty.

 Seven years later, at a time in which Ji Chang was fleeing for his life from the capital after finally being freed, Leizhenzi, now seven, was sitting with his master, Yunzhongzi, atop Mount South End.
 Once Leizhenzi was told to assist his father, but first grab a hold of his weapon - which was by the cliff's edge - Leizhenzi looked everywhere in wonder.
 Soon enough, Leizhenzi found two large apricots at the edge of the cliff and ate them both with due haste.
 Immediately following this, to his surprise, two large wings suddenly sprouted from Leizhenzi's back and his face became like that of a monster's.

 Once Leizhenzi returned to his father, he received a golden rod as his weapon and was instructed to finally assist his father.
 Thus, once Leizhenzi met his father atop a mountain slope, he first dealt with General Lei and Yin by creating a rockslide with his golden rod.
 While hanging onto Leizhenzi's back, Leizhenzi then transported his father through the five mountain passes.
 With these words, Leizhenzi departed from his father: "My father, you are now safe.
 Now I must say good-bye and return to Mount South End.
 Please take care of yourself.
 I will see you again someday."

+Another version of the legend states that he was believed to be the son of Dianmu and Leigong.
+He was born from an egg that Lei Gong shattered open using one of his thunderbolts.
+He closely resembled his father, Leigong, having wings and a pointed bird beak.
+Additionally, he possessed supernatural abilities and could change into a dragon after feasting on apricots.